AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>End Date</td>
-   <td> <p> In a Rate report, this is the date when a new billing rate for a job role at the project level ends.
+   <td> <p> In a [!UICONTROL Rate report], this is the date when a new billing rate for a job role at the project level ends.
 The hours associated with the project that are before this date are multiplied by this billing rate to calculate the revenue on the project. </p> </td>
   </tr>
   <tr data-mc-conditions="SnippetConitions_MaturityModel.Optimized">
    <td>Engagement</td>